Using DirectQuery in Power BI

 Backend data source performance

-It is strongly recommended to validate that simple visuals will be able to refresh in a reasonable time.
-This should be within 5 seconds to have a reasonable interactive experience.
+You should validate that simple visuals will be able to refresh in a reasonable time, which should be within 5 seconds to have a reasonable interactive experience.
 Certainly if visuals are taking longer than 30 seconds, then it's highly likely that further issues will occur following publication of the report, which will make the solution unworkable.

 - Relationships based on integer columns generally perform better than joins on columns of other data types